 The editor hopes that the appearance of documents such as "Confessions of an American Ranter" in our spring issue, a newly-discovered description of General Braddock's defeat in 1755, and an amusing if graphic depiction of landlord-tenant relations in Philadelphia (in Autumn 1995) will encourage readers to submit important annotated documents for publication.
-Short newspaper, diary, etc. items, cartoons and illustrations of an entertaining nature are also most welcome.
+Short newspaper and diary items, or cartoons and illustrations of an entertaining nature are most welconce.